The CEDR Guide to Employee Handbooks

-There are myriad handbook template options online — some are given away for free, others are sold for a fee.
-But those templates tend to be built on a “one-size-fits-all” model, even though there is no “one-size” that can be made to fit every business.
+There are a myriad handbook template options online — some are given away for free, others are sold for a fee.
+But, those templates tend to be built on a “one-size-fits-all” model, even though there is no “one-size” that can be made to fit every business.

 Your handbook policies will differ based on where you are in the US — laws can differ substantially between different cities and counties within the same state.
-Further, if you are a healthcare provider, your policy needs will differ widely than those of, say, a restaurant or retail store.
-When it comes down to it, your business is unique even from others in your state and industry, and your employee handbook should reflect that uniqueness.
+Further, if you are a healthcare provider, your policy needs will differ widely from those of, say, a restaurant or retail store.
+When it comes down to it, your business is even more unique than others in your state and industry, and your employee handbook should reflect that uniqueness.

 Borrowing policies from someone else’s handbook.

-Much like with using a boilerplate employee handbook template, sampling policies from another business can be just as troublesome (there’s a reason we’ve previously compared borrowing handbook policies to borrowing someone else’s toothbrush).
+Much like with using a boilerplate employee handbook template, sampling policies from another business can be just as troublesome (which is why we’ve previously compared borrowing handbook policies to borrowing someone else’s toothbrush).

 Leaning on the wrong “expert” to check your handbook for legal compliance.